Everest Base Camp Trek by Road

 Day 16: Surke to Tham Danda and Drive to Salleri

-On the sixteenth day, you will proceed towards Tham Danda from Surke, which will be around 5 to 6 hours of trek.
-Upon reaching Tham Danda, you will be driven to Salleri where you will spend the night.
+On the sixteenth day, you will proceed towards Tham Danda from Surke, which will take around 5 to 6 hours of trek.
+Upon reaching Tham Danda, you will be driven to Salleri, where you will spend the night.

 Multiple 5-6 hrs